scottgoering/HeaterMeter-wiki/PID-Tuning.md

  * From the LinkMeter configuration page, set the controller to Proportional-only mode by setting B=0, I=0, D=0.
  * Watch the temperature which should now start to oscillate.
 If the error gets larger and larger over time, decrease the P PID parameter.
 If there is little to no oscillation, increase the P PID parameter.
 You're looking for oscillations with a fixed amplitude (distance between the min and max temperatures) and period (amount of time it takes to complete one min/max cycle)
 ![Stable PID Oscillations](images/pidtune.png)
  * When a value of P results in a sustained periodic oscillation in the output (or close to it), mark this critical value of P as Ku, the "ultimate gain".
-Also, measure the period of oscillation in minutes, Pu, referred to as the "ultimate period".
+Also, measure the period of oscillation (in seconds), Pu, referred to as the "ultimate period".
  * Compute the new PID parameters using the Ziegler-Nichols parameters
 <table>
 <tr><th colspan="2">Ziegler-Nichols</th></tr>